 I choose not to offer a weekly or monthly rate for the reason that I don’t like longer term guests.
 I don’t offer use of the kitchen or living areas in my house so guests are limited to their bedroom and a bathroom.
 My ideal guests is a tourist who has come to visit the city of London for a few days and only uses the house for a sleep and a shower.
 This means I get the house to myself for the majority of the time and wear and tear is kept to a minimum.
 The downside is a greater turnover of guests means the sheets and towels need changing more often.

-I work full time in the city so It’s usually impossible for me to check my guests in in person.
-I’m lucky in that my wife stays at home during the day and is there to meet the guests in person and show them their rooms and explain the house rules.
+I work full time in the city so It’s usually impossible for me to check in my guests in person.
+I’m lucky in that my wife stays at home during the day and is there to meet the guests and show them the room and explain the house rules.
 If you don’t have a family member to check your guests in then you are going to have to hire someone else to do it.
 This can be expensive as guests tend to arrive late and what seems like an easy task can mean waiting around, possibly for hours.

 I would love to charge more for my listings but I really can’t or I will price myself out of the market.
 Several new listings have opened up in my area and most of them at a slightly cheaper price than me (some as low as £17 a night for a double room!).
 However these listings don’t look as professional as mine and my listings have lots of positive reviews so I still get plenty of guests.
 My experience so far has been that new listings come on at lower prices and some old ones tend to drop off as they no longer feel the hassle is worth it.
 Airbnb is still new so lots of people would not have tried it yet so the potential for market growth is still huge but we shall see.